Wolff-Parkinson-White syndrome is a heart abnormality that can cause sudden death in rare cases.

 In some people, this can short-circuit the heart's normal signals causing periods of rapid heart rates.
 These can last for a matter of seconds to several days in rare cases.

-The charity CRY, Cardiac Risk in the Young, says this heart defect is found in around 15 people in every 10,000.
-Although it is present at birth, rather than developing later, it runs in families in fewer than 1% of cases.
+The charity CRY, Cardiac Risk in the Young, says this heart defect is found in around one in every 300-500 people Although it is present at birth, rather than developing later, it runs in families in fewer than 1% of cases.

 Symptoms of Wolff-Parkinson-White syndrome